aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

-# GameLift Example for Unity with Serverless Backend
+# GameLift Examples for Unity and C++ with Serverless Backend

   * [Key Features](#key-features)
   * [Contents](#contents)